A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Weight-Shared Multi-Stage Network

 \subsection{Architecture of Weight-Shared Multi-Stage Network}

-In this study, we propose a novel network architecture called \emph{weight-shared multi-stage network} (WSMS-Net) to acquire the robustness to scaling of objects.
+In this study, we propose a novel network architecture called \emph{weight-shared multi-stage network} (WSMS-Net) for acquiring robustness to object scaling.
 The basic architecture of WSMS-Net is shown in Fig.~\ref{fig:MSNet_related_work}.
-The WSMS-Net is constructed with $S$ stages and each stage is just all or part of an ordinary CNN that can be divided into $k$ convolution blocks for $k\ge S$.
-Each convolution block is constructed with some convolution layers.
-Between the blocks, pooling layer such as max pooling~\cite{Riesenhuber1999} is placed to downsize the feature map by half.
-The first stage is constructed with $k$ blocks while the second stage has $(k-1)$ blocks, the third stage has $(k-2)$ blocks, and so on.
-The blocks at the same depth of all the stages completely share their weight parameters of convolution layers.
+A WSMS-Net consists of $S$ stages, and each stage is either the entirety or part of an ordinary CNN that can be divided into $t$ convolution blocks for $t\ge S$.
+Each convolution block consists of some convolution layers.
+After each convolution block, the feature map is resized to half at a \emph{downsampling} layer.
+Each \emph{conv block} consists of some convolution layers.
+We apply this WSMS-Net architecture to existing deep CNNs; ResNet and DenseNet.
+A conv block corresponds to a dense block of DenseNet and a sequence of \emph{residual blocks} of ResNet.
+A downsampling is performed at a pooling or convolution layer with a stride of 2.
+Note that, for WSMS-Net, we replaced a convolution layer with a stride of 2 in ResNet with a convolution layer with a stride of 1 followed by a pooling layer with a stride of 2 for a robust result.
+The first stage consists of all $t$ blocks while the second stage has the first $(t-1)$ blocks, the third stage has the first $(t-2)$ blocks, and so on.
+The convolution blocks at the same depth of all the stages completely share the weight parameters of the convolution layers.
 Note that when batch normalization~\cite{Ioffe2015} is employed, its parameters are not shared.
-The first stage is given the original image, while the second stage is given the image resized to half by average pooling~\cite{LeCun1989}.
-In a similar way, the $s$-th stage is given the image resized to half of the size of the image given to the ($s\!-\!1$)-th stage.
+The first stage is given the original image, while the second stage is given the image resized by half by a downsampling layer implemented as an average pooling layer.
+Note that an average pooling with a kernel size of 2 and a stride of 2 is equivalent to an interpolation for resizing an image to $\frac{1}{2}$.
+The WSMS-Net only resizes an image to $\frac{1}{2}$ and implements this operation as an average pooling.
+Similarly, the $s$-th stage is given the image resized to half of the size of the image given to the ($s\!-\!1$)-th stage.
 Therefore, the sizes of the output feature maps of all the stages are the same.
-Then, these feature maps are concatenated in the channel direction at the ends of all the stages.
-After concatenation, all the feature maps are integrated at the integration layer and are used as input to the last fully connected layer for classification process.
-Thanks to these processes, various features are extracted from the input image of multiple sizes in the multiple stages and contribute to the classification.
+These feature maps are then concatenated in the channel direction at the ends of all the stages.
+After concatenation, all of the feature maps are integrated at the integration layer and are used as input to the last fully connected layer for classification.
+Thanks to these processes, various features are extracted from the input image at multiple sizes in multiple stages and hence contribute to the robustness to scaling.